 - English - Consensus-based Care Recommendations for Pulmonologists Treating Adults with Myotonic Dystrophy Type 1

-Occupational Therapy Guidelines: A quick reference excerpt for clinicians from the full Myotonic Toolkit (see link below).
+Occupational Therapy Guidelines: A quick reference excerpt for clinicians from the full MDF Toolkit (see link below).
 Occupational therapy is a health profession focused on enabling people to participate in activities of daily living that give meaning and purpose to their lives.